FredM67/PVRouter-3-phase/Readme.md

 #### Heater with ACI single phase thermostat

 In this case, it's somehow the same situation as before.
+You don't need to buy a 3-phase kit to convert your single phase heater.
 The ACI pcb must be connect to a permanent phase.
 It will then control any 3-phase relay.

 ![Heater with ACI single phase thermostat](Heater-ACI-Mono.png) *Figure: Wiring diagram*